 Mom said that the VE Day announcement was wonderful and that some of the people she worked with had family in the European theater.

 She also told me that she almost didn’t make it through her solo, knowing that while many would come marching home, Frank would not.
 He hadn’t even been gone a month.
 I’m amazed she could perform at all.
 It’s a testament to her strength.
-She straightened her back and stiffened her spine and that mighty women simply did whatever was required.
+She straightened her back and stiffened her spine and that mighty woman simply did whatever was required.
 If any single moment defines my mother, this is it.

 In a 1995 interview with the Kokomo Tribune to celebrate the 50th anniversary of VE Day, Mother said “we were kind of a chorus on a hastily constructed stage.”
 Festivities began “two o’clockish and the downtown was very, very crowded.“ Everyone was celebrating.
 Mom said they performed songs that everyone knew, such as God Bless America, the National Anthem and “most everything of a patriotic nature.”

 The program lasted about 90 minutes and “I remember I got tired standing.”
-Her voice breaking even then, a half century later, as she recalled “the sad undercurrent.
+Her voice breaking, even then, a half-century later, as she recalled “the sad undercurrent.
 Wouldn’t it be wonderful if it was VJ Day too?”
 (VJ = Victory in Japan)